mwitasse/caddy-single-custom-build/README.md

 Additional information and `Caddyfile` configuration examples can be found in the [lucaslorentz/caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) repository.

-### Sablier

-[Sablier](https://github.com/acouvreur/sablier) is a free and open-source software that can scale your workloads on demand following different strategies.
-Your workloads can be a docker container, a kubernetes deployment and more (see [providers](https://acouvreur.github.io/sablier/#/providers/overview) for the full list).
-This plugin provides an integration with Caddy.

-Additional information and `Caddyfile` configuration examples can be found in the [acouvreur/sablier](https://acouvreur.github.io/sablier/#/plugins/caddy) documentation.

-### GeoIP Filter

-Allows Caddy to filter traffic based on the client's IP address location.
-This module needs access to the Maxmind GeoLite2 database which can be downloaded for free after creating an account.
-Additional information is available on [Maxmind official website](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
-You will specifically need the GeoLite2-Country.mmdb file, or the GeoLite2-City.mmdb if you're matching on subdivisions and metro codes.

-Information and examples about the usage of this module can be found on the on the [Caddy website's plugin page](https://caddyserver.com/docs/modules/http.matchers.maxmind_geolocation) and the [porech/caddy-maxmind-geolocation](https://github.com/porech/caddy-maxmind-geolocation) repository.

-### Events Exec

-It can be used to execute commands on the system based on specific events, such as when a certificate is renewed.
-This is configured in the `Caddyfile` using the standard [events](https://caddyserver.com/docs/modules/events) directive along with the [events.handlers.exec](https://caddyserver.com/docs/modules/events.handlers.exec) module.
-Additional information and examples can be found in the [mholt/caddy-events-exec](https://github.com/mholt/caddy-events-exec) repository.
-Please be mindful of any security implications of the commands you run and how you configure this module.

 ## Contributing

-Feel free to contribute, request additional Caddy images with your preferred modules, and make things better by opening an [Issue](https://github.com/serfriz/caddy-custom-builds/issues) or [Pull Request](https://github.com/serfriz/caddy-custom-builds/pulls).
+Feel free to contribute, request additional Caddy images with your preferred modules, and make things better by opening an [Issue](https://github.com/mwitasse/caddy-custom-builds/issues) or [Pull Request](https://github.com/mwitasse/caddy-custom-builds/pulls).

 ## License

-Software under [GPL-3.0](https://github.com/serfriz/caddy-custom-builds/blob/main/LICENSE) ensures users' freedom to use, modify, and distribute it while keeping the source code accessible.
+Software under [GPL-3.0](https://github.com/mwitasse/caddy-custom-builds/blob/main/LICENSE) ensures users' freedom to use, modify, and distribute it while keeping the source code accessible.
 It promotes transparency, collaboration, and knowledge sharing.
 Users agree to comply with the GPL-3.0 license terms and provide the same freedom to others.